The Equality Act 2010

 Having due regard for advancing equality involves:

-The Council's information is available here and will be reviewed annually.
+The Council's information is available in our Employee Equality Report and will be reviewed annually.

 - Our workforce feels valued, respected and is reflective of the diverse communities it serves.